 Perhaps the biggest challenge of a speaker evaluation form is making it easy to complete.
 Although most attendees expect to complete an evaluation, it’s helpful to remember that they are usually more interested in leaving a session immediately than filling out a lengthy evaluation form.

-Recognizing this challenge, some planners provide an incentive for attendees complete the form.
+Recognizing this challenge, some planners provide an incentive for attendees to complete the form.
 It is an opportunity for the planner to have some fun and reinforce the company and may include promotional items from the organization or even gift certificates.

-- Provide clear, brief instructions at the top of the form.
+- Provide clear, brief instructions.

-- List the session name and speaker on the form.
+- List the session name and speaker.

 - Measure the effectiveness in a maximum of five options.